beyond-z/development/README.md

 * Canvas is at [http://canvas.docker](http://canvas.docker)
 * Join is at [http://join.docker](http://join.docker)
 * Single Sign-on is at [http://sso.docker](http://sso.docker)

-By default, the build scripts add two users:
+* Public facing Braven website is at [http://braven.docker]
+* Braven Help is at [http://help.docker]

+The two main admin users to be aware of are the following.
+Ask your team-mate what the passwords are.
-* join.admin@bebraven.org - access to the Join server's admin dashboard
+* join.admin@bebraven.org - access to the Join server's admin dashboard.
+Login [here](http://join.docker/admin).
-* admin@beyondz.org - access to the Canvas admin account
+* admin@beyondz.org - access to the Portal admin account.
+Login [here](http://canvas.docker)
-   Note: at the time of writing, if you don't specify admin@beyondz.org as the Canvas admin when running ./setup.bat then you have to login with whatever account you did create at http://canvas.docker/login?canvas_login=1 and add that user.

 # Tips and Tricks
 ## Development